About the Grants

 - Advancement opportunities for underrepresented members of the faculty; or

 - Mechanisms to disseminate best practices/course materials to a broader faculty or student audience outside of your own unit or department.

-Faculty of all ranks and lines, departments, or programs, are eligible to apply.
+WHO MAY APPLY: Faculty of all ranks and lines, departments, or programs, are eligible to apply.
 This includes department chairs and program or center directors, but excludes any faculty with a decanal appointment.
 Faculty/staff partnerships must have a faculty member leading the proposal.